Ministries

 St. Paul’s is Stephanie’s home church, where she served on staff before answering God’s call to France.
 For over a decade, she helped French nationals in church planting through youth and children’s ministry, English outreaches, music, and drama.
 For over a decade, Joel prayed for Europe and served his local church through music and missions before leaving a civil engineering job to utilize his gifts in apologetics by serving on a church-planting team in Ukraine for two years.

-Married in 2014, Joel and Stephanie served for four years in Toulouse.
+After they married in 2014, Joel and Stephanie served for four years in Toulouse.
 In 2020, after an extended home mission assignment due to Covid, they moved to Paris to work with a small evangelical church that has supported thirteen church plants in its first fourteen years.
-They are using their gifts in discipleship, apologetics, music, and children’s and youth ministry to strengthen this church as it continues to help launch others.
+They used their gifts in discipleship, apologetics, music, and children and youth ministry to strengthen this church.
+The Swansons also enjoyed friendships and bore witness to the gospel among non-believing Parisian families they knew through homeschooling their son, Pascal.
+Today, their Paris church has given people to three new church-planting projects in Paris.

 Iran via Atlanta, Georgia